What is IAAS?

 Personally, I am a huge fan of DigitalOcean’s documentation.
 It is one of the most extensive collections of tutorials, how-to guides and walkthroughs.

 From setting up a simple LAMP stack to deploying complex Kubernetes cluster, DigitalOcean’s documentation covers it all.
 The best thing about it is that the tutorials are useful for developers working on any cloud platform.
+This is what you expect from effective cloud infrastructure services.

 DigitalOcean hands down wins the pricing structure section.
 For as low as $5 a month, it’s not only the most affordable, but also the most comprehensive structure.
 There are no complex calculators that quiz you to guess your usage.